 How much does it cost?

-There's a free trial with no card.
-Paid plans start at $5/month for 100 searches across all four marketplaces, with the competition read and USPTO trademark check included in every plan.
+There's a 3-day free trial.
+Paid plans start at $9/month for 100 searches across all four marketplaces, with the competition read and USPTO trademark check included in every plan.

 Related